-Mr Riley became a national Football League referee in 1994, having previously served five years on their assistant referees’ list.
+Mr. Riley became a National Football League referee in 1994, having previously served five years on their assistant referees’ list.
 He was later granted FIFA status in 1999 allowing him to officiate international fixtures.
 He is an eminent figure both domestically and internationally, having refereed in the Premier League for a number of years and in the Euro 2004 competition.
-In 2009, Mr Riley put down his whistle to become the manager of the Professional Game Match Officials Board (PGMOB), a positon he still holds.
+In 2009, Mr. Riley put down his whistle to become the manager of the Professional Game Match Officials Board (PGMOB), a position he still holds.

 “It was a privilege to meet two of the distinguished names within the football world.
 Referees are so often overlooked and people seem to forget how much they do for the game and how hard a job it really is” – Sheikha Al-Thani